Franz Rottensteiner: Biography

 From 1980 through 1998 he was advisor for Suhrkamp Verlag's Phantastische Bibliothek, which brought out some three hundred books.
 In all, he has edited about fifty anthologies, produced two illustrated books (The Science Fiction Book (1975) und The Fantasy Book (1978)) as well as working on numerous reference works on science fiction.

 His close association with and promotion of Lem until 1995 was a factor in the recognition of the latter in the United States.

 Rottensteiner has been the editor of Quarber Merkur, the leading German language critical journal of science fiction, since 1963.
 In 2004, on the occasion of the hundredth number of this journal, he was awarded a special Kurd-Laßwitz-Preis.

+He has authored over a hundred book reviews, and in the mid-1980s was considered among the premier experts on Polish speculative fiction outside Poland.